Old-style martial arts (Miyagi and Fukushima edition)

 However, original judo can also be described as a kind of mixed martial art that encompasses all unarmed combat techniques, including grappling while wearing armor, throwing, striking, chokeholds, and submissions (joint locks).

-In ancient Japanese martial arts, striking techniques are "atemi" and have been passed down in various schools of judo, but there are not many styles that use strikes as their decisive force, like karate or kickboxing.
+In traditional Japanese martial arts, striking techniques are"atemi"and are passed down in various schools of jujutsu, but there are not many styles that rely on striking as the decisive factor, unlike karate or kickboxing.

 It is no exaggeration to say that one theory in judo is that striking should be performed in conjunction with throws, chokes, and submissions in order to unsettle the opponent.